 While many states do not require a high school diploma to work as a daycare assistant, having one will improve your job prospects.

 Jobs as a daycare assistant can be found in a variety of places, including daycare centers, religious institutions, and even private homes.

 Teens who have a genuine affection for children and enjoy spending time with them will thrive in this job.

 The American Red Cross requires that participants be at least 16 years old to take Basic Swim Instructor and Water Safety Instructor programs.

-This implies that you can enrol in the certification course while you are still 15 years old, but you must be 16 at the completion of the program to be certified.
+This implies that you can enroll in the certification course while you are still 15 years old, but you must be 16 after the program to be certified.